 Accepting a limited number of commissions each year exclusively by Grant Oakes starts at $2,500.
-All images posted on Pictage a few days after the wedding.

-Personalized packages can be arranged by request
+Personalized service can be arranged by request

 Things to Consider

 Your wedding is an event that cannot be done over.
 The moments are real and unscripted, the emotions are not rehearsed, therefore they have a priceless quality to them.
-You owe it to yourself to have someone who is truly qualified to document this once in a lifetime experience, someone that has the experience and expertise to help you to relive those moments, YOUR moments, though beautiful imagery.
+You owe it to yourself to have someone who is truly qualified to document this once in a lifetime experience, someone that has the experience and expertise to help you to relive those moments, YOUR moments, through beautiful imagery.

-Over the past few years there has been a very disconcerting shift that has been occurring within the photography industry.
+Over the past decade there has been a very disconcerting shift that has been occurring within the photography industry.
 The number of self proclaimed wedding photographers has exploded!
 Since most people posses a digital camera and they know how to push the button many have thought how hard could it be to become a wedding photographer and make a nice side income.
 Since all they need is a nice website with a few good images, business cards and their camera, they can simply set up shop.
 DON'T BE FOOLED!
 Many of these new photographers are pretenders and have little to no professional training.
 Think of them as either hobbyists or enthusiasts.
 There seems to be a mentality of "fake it until you make it" by many of these newcomers and you are the target of their training.
 I have seen a lot of questions posted on numerous forums and Facebook photography groups that tell me they don't even have the basic photographic skills necessary to operate their equipment.
-The advice of "buyer beware" is truer in our professional today than at any other time that I have seen.
+The advice of "buyer beware" is truer in our profession today than at any other time that I have seen.
 You need to ask questions and be knowledgeable as to what a good answer is.
-You can find a good photographer and weed out those that lack the necessary dedication by asking the questions listed below and gauging them against the appropriate answers.
+You can find a good photographer and weed out those that lack the necessary dedication by asking the questions listed below and gauging them against appropriate answers.

 Q How many years of experience and how many weddings have you photographed as the main photographer?

 A As with any profession they'll get better with time and experience.
-Some may only have 2nd shooter experience or photographed event for friends and relatives.
+Some may only have 2nd shooter experience or photographed events for friends and relatives.
 While everyone has to start somewhere the amount of experience they'll have is something you'll ultimately have to find a comfortable threshold with.

 Q Do you have back up equipment?